isabo/DubStash/README.md

 DubStash
 ========

-DubStash is a template engine for minimum-logic HTML templates.
-It is faster and leaner than Handlebars, but doesn't try to do as much.
+DubStash is a fast template engine for minimum-logic HTML templates.

 * Works in browsers or on a back-end Node server.
 * Compile templates at runtime; use repeatedly.